 FREQUENCY CURVE

-Through a resonance frequency curve selected from a broad range (20 - 250kHz) the Multi-angle Vibration (MAV) method enables screen out materials with hidden invisible cracks.
-A crack introduced into ceramics alters the MAV peak parameters: amplitude, bandwidth and peak position.
+Through a resonance frequency curve selected from a broad range (20 - 250kHz) the RUV method enables screen out materials with hidden invisible cracks.
+A crack introduced into ceramics alters the RUV peak parameters: amplitude, bandwidth and peak position.
 The inspection approach is illustrated in Figure.
-Specifically, the crack in a dental ZrO2 disc measured at different angles in the rotation mode shows the following MAV feature: large individual peak variation between three scans (right plot) compared to high coincidence for a good sample (left plot).
-Therefore, the MAV approach is based on a fast measurement and analyses (below 5 seconds per scan) of a specific resonance peak and automatic part rejection if peak characteristics deviate from the normal non-cracked samples.
+Specifically, the crack in a dental ZrO2 disc measured at different angles in the rotation mode shows the following feature: large individual peak variation between three scans (right plot) compared to high coincidence for a good sample (left plot).
+Therefore, the approach is based on a fast measurement and analyses of a specific resonance peak and automatic part rejection if peak characteristics deviate from the normal non-cracked samples.